Search

 Residential Rates

-Effective as of November 1, 2021 The following rates apply if your annual gas consumption is less than 10,000 m 3 .
-Full Service Basic Monthly Charge : $23.20 Delivery Charge : $0.0993 per m 3 Commodity Rate : $0.1278 per m 3 ($3.20/GJ) Delivery Service Basic Monthly Charge : $23.20 Delivery Charge : $0.0993 per m 3 Commodity Rate : Gas Retailer Contract Price Minimum bill amount is equal to the Basic Monthly Change.
+Effective as of November 1, 2021 The following rates apply if your annual gas consumption is less than 10,000 m 3.
+Full Service Basic Monthly Charge: $23.20 Delivery Charge: $0.0993 per m 3 Commodity Rate: $0.1278 per m 3 ($3.20/GJ) Delivery Service Basic Monthly Charge: $23.20 Delivery Charge: $0.0993 per m 3 Commodity Rate: Gas Retailer Contract Price Minimum bill amount is equal to the Basic Monthly Change.
 Other charges are applied to your bill as required.
-The Commodity Rate in dollars per cubic metre ($/m 3 ) may be converted to a rate in dollars per gigajoule ($/GJ) by dividing...
+The Commodity Rate in dollars per cubic metre ($/m 3) may be converted to a rate in dollars per gigajoule ($/GJ) by dividing it by...

 Safety patrols prepare for summer construction season